Workplace Consulting Case Studies

 Nike – Transition to Activity-Based Seating

 Nike, Inc. is a multinational corporation known globally for delivering innovative products.
-Its Workplace Design + Connectivity team was in the process of implementing “Nike Freestyle,” an activity-based work strategy, at its Beaverton headquarters, and sought expert insights and perspective on their approach.
+Its Workplace Design + Connectivity team was in the process of implementing “Nike Freestyle,” an activity-based work strategy at its Beaverton headquarters, and sought expert insights and perspective on their approach.
 SCG was engaged by Nike to serve as an adviser during the company’s re-evaluation of its existing transition management efforts to determine how Nike could best prepare its employees for new ways of working.

 Transition to the Smarter Workplace – Case Study – Nestlé

 Nestlé is the world’s largest food and beverage company.
 Space availability on its Solon, Ohio campus was at an all-time low as the number of employees expanded significantly.
 This provided Nestlé the opportunity to renovate the Solon Harper Building.
-As they sought to understand the impact of the physical workplace to employee behavior, they turned to SCG to facilitate a successful transition to the Smarter Workplace.
+As they sought to understand the impact of the physical workplace on employee behavior, they turned to SCG to facilitate a successful transition to the Smarter Workplace.
 By conducting a series of engaging events, SCG gave employees a glimpse into the future of work at Nestlé.

 Transition to an Activity-Based Work Office Environment – Case Study – Bosch